 The scientific name for garden huckleberries is often listed under Solanum scabrum or Solanum melanocerasum or Solanum nigrum, depending on which seed company or university extension you reference.

-All along the branches, clusters of berries form, turning from green to black when fully ripened.
+All along the branches, clusters of berries form, turning from green to deep black when fully ripened.
 The mature berries are about the size of a big blueberry and have a tough, almost leathery skin.
-Each plant will produce upwards of a gallon (maybe more) of fruit in a growing season.
+Each plant will produce 1-3 gallons of fruit in a growing season.

-They’re not quite as good as blueberries in flavor (in our opinion), but they’re definitely worth growing for fresh eating if you have the space in your garden.
+They’re not quite as good as blueberries in flavor (in our opinion), but they’re definitely worth growing for fresh eating if you have the space in your garden or have some open pots.
 We’ve heard they make excellent pies and preserves as well, but we’ve never gathered enough to give it a try.

 Now that we’ve experienced how robust the plants are, how easy they are to grow, how many berries each bush produces, and the wonderful flavor their cooked berries have to offer, we’ve decided that garden huckleberries will be part of our summer garden every year hereafter.

-Recipe: Garden Huckleberry Preserves
+Recipe: Garden huckleberry preserves

 Here’s a simple garden huckleberry recipe to get you started in the right direction.
 Once you’ve had a chance to experience the primary flavors, you can start experimenting with future batches: pure vanilla extract and other flavors would likely add nice nuance and variation as well.

-- 2 pounds (roughly 8-10 cups) of ripe garden huckleberries
+- 2 pounds roughly 8-10 cups of ripe garden huckleberries

 - 3 cups of organic granulated cane sugar

 - 1 package of regular pectin